 "Accessories are the exclamation point of a woman's outfit."

 I like to say that if Classic Six is the essence of great style, accessories are the personality.
-It's funny.
-In an effort to have less, as I donated piles and piles of clothes I never wore without a second thought, I had a lot of trouble parting with my accessories.
-I ultimately realized the reason was because they are the heart and soul of my style.
 My white Donna blouse unbuttoned and half-tucked with my turquoise squash blossom has a very different feeling from my white Donna blouse buttoned to the top with strands of pearls.
 Same shirt, two totally different "personalities."

 Do you guys have accessories that bring you joy?
 What is your style personality?
 Does it change with your mood?